IPQA: A Benchmark for Core Intent Identification in Personalized Question Answering: IPQA Benchmark

 However, not all cQA instances require personalization—some questions yield identical answers regardless of who asks.
-To filter such factoid questions, we leverage the LaMP-QA dataset~\cite{salemi2025lampqabenchmarkpersonalizedlongform}, also constructed from SE-PQA~\cite{10.1145/3589335.3651445} through two-stage verification combining large language model (LLM)-based filtering with human validation to identify personalization-requiring instances.
-We select posts (instances) appearing in both SE-PQA and LaMP-QA datasets, ensuring complete components: question $q$, narrative $n$, and selected answer $a$.
+To filter such factoid questions, we select SE-PQA instances that have been verified as requiring personalization by LaMP-QA~\cite{salemi2025lampqabenchmarkpersonalizedlongform}.
+All utilized instances contain accepted answers explicitly selected by the original question askers, ensuring that answer selection reflects the asker's own judgment rather than community voting or third-party curation.
+This verification employed two-stage validation combining LLM-based filtering with human verification to ensure these instances genuinely require user-specific context.
+Each instance contains question $q$, narrative $n$, and selected answer $a$.
 For each user, we collect all qualifying instances and construct profiles chronologically: the most recent instance serves as the target question for evaluation, while all preceding instances form the user profile $P_u = \{(q_i, s_i)\}_{i=1}^{|P_u|}$ where $s_i = (n_i, a_i)$.
 Since users do not explicitly state their core intents, these source data enable intent inference through observable behavior patterns.
 This yields initial instances structured as $(q, s, P_u)$, providing the foundation for subsequent intent annotation.